 - To power the spacecraft’s electric system

 40. What Is A Hydrogen Bond – Hydrogen Bond Definition

-- A hydrogen bond is an electromagnetic attractive interaction between the atoms of two polar molecules; one an electron-rich electronegative atom with a partial negative charge and a lone pair of electrons (such as O, N, F) and the other electron-deficient hydrogen atom with a partial positive charge.
+- A hydrogen bond is an electromagnetic attractive interaction between the atoms of two polar molecules; one is an electron-rich electronegative atom with a partial negative charge and a lone pair of electrons (such as O, N, F), and the other electron-deficient hydrogen atom with a partial positive charge.

 What Makes A Hydrogen Bond